top of page

 Future Evidence Foundation

-Julian Elliott is one of the world’s leading innovators in the production and use of research evidence.
+Professor Julian Elliott is one of the world’s leading innovators in the production and use of research evidence.
 He is the co-founder and CEO of the Future Evidence Foundation, a non-profit organisation that produces Covidence, the most widely used software for evidence synthesis, and developer of the Living Evidence model: trustworthy summaries of science that are kept up to date with the latest research.
-This model was widely used during the COVID-19 pandemic and is now being adopted worldwide, including through the Alliance for Living Evidence, a global collaboration established by Professor Elliott and supported by the Foundation.
+This model was widely used during the COVID-19 pandemic and is now being adopted worldwide, including through the Alliance for Living Evidence, a global collaboration established by Julian and supported by the Foundation.

 bottom of page